shindavid/AlphaZeroArcade/docs/Scrabble.md

 We can also consider merging tile-selections to be two-at-a-time, to decrease the number of submoves.
 52^2 is still completely manageable, and doing this merge reduces the number of network evaluations that would be needed.

 There may be other decomposition schemes that are better than this one.
-For example, the **point-value** of the play may serve a similar purpose as move-size, but generalize better.
+For example, we can first choose the subset of letters to be used (there are 2^7 = 128 possibilities), followed by the location, followed by the individual tiles.
+It could be better to join the subset and the location, for a size of (128, 15, 15).
 Experimentation is needed.

 ### Network Requerying Optimization